What Music Fandom Looks Like in 2019

 In addition to practical info, photos, and memes, Cano often uses @LaUnicaUpdates’ 8,000-follower platform to spread awareness of sociopolitical issues that he knows Kali Uchis cares about.
 “I’m very much an activist and I believe in using your platform, especially in the political climate that we’re in,” they explain, detailing how they use the account to talk about voting and #BlackLivesMatter.
 Cano describes Uchis’ Depop store, where she donates all of the proceeds to charity, as another example of a cause they champion as a superfan.

 Superfans tend to be vocal by nature (supporting an artist as visibly as possible goes with the territory), so it’s not hard to imagine scenarios in which they help amplify the concerns of the artists they love.
 They can also bring attention to and stimulate conversation around a specific concern of the community they’re a part of.
-For instance, Tre Foster, an admin of the biggest BROCKHAMPTON fan account on Twitter, @brockhamptonfp, says that concerns about safety are a recent hot-button topic.
+For instance, Tre Foster, a former admin for one of the biggest BROCKHAMPTON fan accounts on Twitter (ed. note: the fan account has been closed in 2020), says that concerns about safety are a recent hot-button topic.
 “I’ve been seeing a lot of tweets about people not knowing how to do mosh pits, [and how] they’re not keeping everybody safe,” he says.

 The BROCKHAMPTON community discussing struggles with keeping each other safe is exemplary of the way today’s superfans build communities rooted in compassion—an inspiring result of the way networks have evolved over the years.
 These circles of compassion manifest, in both real-life spaces and through online networks, as sentimental relationships.
 “A lot of the Barbz know each other and we’re very friendly; I met my best friend [of seven years] through Nicki,” says Minaj superfan Patrick Benson.
 Cano and Foster have had similar experiences; Cano met their roommate and best friend through Uchis, and Foster got his first job through someone he met in a BROCKHAMPTON group chat.